 Advocacy means supporting a cause or course of action.
 It includes a wide range of activities from simple, everyday interactions by library staff to carefully-organized lobbying activities.

 All of us are free to speak up for the ideals and institutions we cherish.
 Librarians, library staff and people who understand that the library is essential to the well-being of its community have an obligation to exercise that freedom.
-Your task, and theirs, is to persuade decision makers that your library’s services are a contributor to and an indicator of community health.
+Your task is to persuade decision-makers that your library’s services are a contributor to and an indicator of community health.
 The library directly impacts a myriad of community issues such as adult and child literacy, truancy, crime, employment, equal access to information, cultural enrichment, lifelong learning and more.

 If your budget cuts don’t feel fair for any of the reasons above or for any reasons of your own, don’t underestimate the impact that advocacy efforts can make.
 In today’s world, where people are often too busy to take time to become a visible supporter of institutions that are under threat, voices of advocates ring out louder and clearer than ever.